ShrwdFlrst/exercise/README.md

 It will be tested on Ubuntu `14.04`, but that should make no difference to your solution (any Linux distro will do).

-Besides the platform restriction above, you are welcome to use any libraries (or none at all) to come up with your solution.
+You are expected to integrate with the REST API directly, instead of using pre-written integrations (like an SDK), but otherwise you're welcome to use any libraries you like.

 ### Functional Requirements